 aggressive radiation treatments, and an eight month regime of maintenance chemo.
 By the Grace of God, her last MRI on December

 14, 2009, showed no changes and no return of cancer.
-Prayers from hundreds of friends and family have so far been answered.
+Prayers from hundreds of friends and family had been answered.
+In 2016,

 Parker was 10 weeks old when he was diagnosed with Neuroblastoma